yujieteo/enforce/README.md

 ## Getting Started

-Run the executable provided for 64 bit Windows.
+Run the executable provided for 64-bit Windows.
 Or create builds for other operating systems using ```go build````